Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 In most systems `/tmp` is a `tmpfs` device, so there is nothing that can stop this command from consuming entirely one of the CPU cores of the machine.

 As we will see below, **none of the console performance monitoring tools can report that this command is using 100% CPU**.
-They do report of course that the CPU is busy, but **they fail to identify the process that consumes this CPU**.
+They do report of course that the CPU is busy, but **they fail to identify the process that consumes so much CPU**.

 This is because all the console tools report usage based on the processes found running at the moment they examine the process tree.
 So, they see just one `ls`.
 But the shell, is spawning hundreds of them, one after another (much like shell scripts do).